 1st January New Year's day, Good Friday , Easter Sunday , 25th April Liberty Day , 1st May Labor Day , 24th May Autonomy Day , 10 June National Day of Portugal , 3rd June Corpus Christi , 15th August Feast of the Assumption , 5th October Implantation of the Republic , 1st November All Saints Day , 1st December Restoration of Independence , 8th December Feast of the Immaculate Conception , 25th December Christmas Day .

 Every year, from the first to the second Sunday in August, Horta's is home to the week of the sea.
-The port is full of sailing ships with their colourful sails and flags.
+The port is full of sailing ships with their colorful sails and flags.
 The town is dominated by the happy music of bands and groups of stringed instruments.

 Thank you for printing this article!
 Please don’t forget to come back to whatsinport.com for new and updated port guides.